15 tips to improve product images and boost online sales

 User-generated content is another type of word-of-mouth marketing that you can exploit as an online retailer.

 You’ve also seen posted images and videos on social media showing items that people have recently bought.
-Not only are those consumers more than pleased to see advertisers use their images on blogs and on social, but potential customers still want to see them.
+Not only are those consumers more than pleased to see advertisers use their images on blogs.
+On social, but potential customers still want to see them.
 When brands post product images, there is still some apprehension about how genuine or realistic a picture is.
 However, where the images are taken by a customer who has previously used the product, there is a better likelihood of maintaining trust.

 Test your images